 |

-Circular business models are business models that are closing, narrowing,
+effective and efficient business models that are closing, narrowing,

 slowing, intensifying, and dematerializing loops, to minimize the resource